jamuna27/Javascript-Project/README.md

-# Javascript-Project: As part of Udacity's Introduction to Programming Nano Degree
+# Javascript-Project: Udacity's Introduction to Programming Nano Degree

 You’ll build a single-page web app that allows users to draw pixel art on a customizable canvas!:

 You'll be given starter code, including HTML and CSS, to build the application.
 You'll write JavaScript code that lets the user create a grid of squares representing their design, and apply colors to those squares to create a digital masterpiece!